rancher/docs/content/rancher/v2.x/en/security/hardening-2.4/_index.md

 ### Reference Hardened RKE `cluster.yml` configuration
 The reference `cluster.yml` is used by the RKE CLI that provides the configuration needed to achieve a hardened install of Rancher Kubernetes Engine (RKE).
 Install [documentation](https://rancher.com/docs/rke/latest/en/installation/) is provided with additional details about the configuration items.
+This reference `cluster.yml` does not include the required **nodes** directive which will vary depending on your environment.
+Documentation for node configuration can be found here: https://rancher.com/docs/rke/latest/en/config-options/nodes

 ``` yaml
 # If you intend to deploy Kubernetes in an air-gapped environment,